Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 The psychological harm they caused is preserved in their own system.

-The impact of that meeting went beyond exclusion—it caused real harm.
+The meeting was not 'support'—it caused real harm.

 After the meeting, my daughter was prescribed anxiety medication to cope with the trauma.